- Signup DV

 - Your referral or court document specifies Streets2Schools or s2sdvonline.com or

-- Your probation or parole officer or social worker has granted you definite permission, specifying Streets2Schools or the website by name.
+- Your probation or parole officer or social worker has granted you definite permission, specifying Streets2Schools or s2sdvonline.com.

-Special Situations When You Can Take this Course Even If Streets2Schools Is NOT Formally Approved by Your County (and is not on your county's approved provider list)
+Special Situations When You May Be Allowed to Take this Course Even If Streets2Schools Is NOT Formally Approved by Your County (and is not on your county's approved provider list)

 Sometimes a judge or probation officer WILL specifically allow Streets2Schools if there is a compelling reason to do so.
 Some examples of special situations where court or probation have allowed attendance in this online domestic violence / batterers treatment course are: clients who work out-of-state (truck drivers, movie industry, salespeople), disabled persons who find it difficult to leave their home, caretakers who cannot leave their patient, clients who live a long distance from the approved providers.

-If you have such a situation and are going to ask court or probation for a referral to this class, please contact us (see the contact page), and ask for supporting documents that you can present to the court.
+If you have such a situation and are going to ask court or probation for a referral to this class, download Course Documentation her: .
 These documents demonstrate the alignment of the course with the penal code and also list other counties that have vetted the course and found it to be in alignment with the batterers program requirements in penal code 1203.097 and 1203.098.

 Aligment with Penal Code 1203.097 and 1203.098 Batterers Program Requirements